omedina-cmu/portfolio/final_project_OscarMedina.md

 I am using the [2019 Larimer business district profile](https://www.ura.org/business-district-profiles/larimer-larimer-avenue) as my source data because the updates I worked on during the summer are still working their way through the review process and are not yet final.
 Also, the 2019 profiles are publicly accessible on the [URA website](https://www.ura.org/business-district-profiles).
 For any comparisons, I will use data from those respective business districts.

+#### Method

+I plan to use Esri Story Maps.
+The place-based nature of my project will work in this format.
+Story maps will allow me to embed my charts into it and also let incorporate some spatial data.
+The URA has a shapefile for all the districts, and I could quickly join the data I have with those files.

+However, the main reason I want to use story maps is for the tour feature, where I could show prospective business owners that the URA is invested in Larimer by showcasing a few projects they've completed in the project.
+These investments demonstrate that the URA has skin in the game and will work closely with businesses to succeed.